What is vitamin B6?

 - Inadequate Dietary Intake: Not consuming enough vitamin B6-rich foods can cause deficiencies.

-- Medical Conditions: Certain health issues, such as chronic kidney disease, malabsorption syndromes (like Crohn’s disease), and chronic illnesses, can affect the absorption of vitamin B6.
+- Medical Conditions: Certain health issues, such as chronic kidney disease, malabsorption syndromes (like Crohn’s disease) and chronic illnesses, can affect the absorption of vitamin B6.

 - Medications: Some medications, particularly those used for tuberculosis or rheumatoid arthritis, can disrupt vitamin B6 metabolism, thereby increasing the risk of deficiency.